Scheduled MonumentsEnglandTower of St Michael's Church

 What is Tower of St Michael's Church?

-St Michael's Church Tower in Gloucestershire is a medieval ecclesiastical structure of significant local importance.
+St Michael's Church Tower in Gloucestershire is a medieval ecclesiastical structure that forms part of the parish church of St Michael.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002082.

 Who is responsible for protecting Tower of St Michael's Church?